77-79 Concourse Shopping Centre, Southway,

 Mr Sahil also said “This is our first cinema project and we want to get it right.
 We wanted to come to Skelmersdale because of the regeneration plans for the town, and the Concourse Shopping Centre was the perfect space for what we envisaged”.

-On 2nd July 2021 it was announced that the cinemas had been taken over by Sam Leavington, operator of the Stafford Cinemas (former Odeon, Stafford) and it will be reopening as the Capitol Cinema.
+On 2nd July 2021 it was announced that the cinemas had been taken over by Sam Lavington, operator of the Stafford Cinemas (former Odeon, Stafford) and it reopened as the Capitol Cinemas.